davidkhala/As-Architect/concepts/tech/hadr/README.md

 A case with DR but not HA
 - single standalone DB with continous backup

+# Dump
+Given most database have native backup support.
+Why we still need dump
+- The backup is managed in cloud without accessibility and flexibility to customize backup lifecycle.

 # Ref
 [DR, FT and HA](https://www.lunavi.com/blog/high-availability-vs-fault-tolerance-vs-disaster-recovery)